10 Money Conversations for Engaged or Newly Married Couples

 Engaged couples and newlyweds know that a perfect wedding day doesn't happen without planning ahead.
 The same can be said of financial life as a married couple.

-To better prepare for a marriage that not only confidently confronts finances head-on but also puts God and His Word first, discuss these 10 things with your husband, wife or fiancé:
+To better prepare for a marriage that not only confidently confronts finances head-on but also puts God and His Word first, here are 10 things to discuss:

 Proverbs 3:9 states that you are to honor the Lord with your wealth and with the firstfruits of all your produce.
 In addition to a tithe, Christian couples should decide how much and with what frequency you will support your home church and ministries close to your heart with additional gifts.